thesemaphoreslim/Traffic_Award/README.md

 Next, all Burst transactions for the specified time period and with amounts greater than or equal to the "burstamount" (1000 Burst) are queried from the database and stored in the "all_weekly_trans" table.
 Note, this app was originally intended to be run once a week, but the user can specify a start and end time (startdayinterval/enddayinterval) for the "getalltransactions" query which allows it to find transactions across any timeframe.

 The "getqualifyingtransactions" query is then executed to retrieve qualifying accounts.
-A qualifying account is an address that is sending Burst across the network but NOT to a known exchange wallet.

-An optional filter can also be applied via the "getpoolwallets" query, which removes any known pool wallet ids from the list of qualifying transactions.
+A qualifying account is a non-exchange/non-pool address that is sending Burst across the network to another non-exchange/non-pool address.
+(Note: removing of the pool wallets is an optional filter  applied via the "getpoolwallets" query, which removes any known pool wallet ids from the list of qualifying transactions.
+It is enabled by default.)

 Finally, N wallets are randomly selected from the list of qualifying accounts and the sender_id from the database is sent to the "transaction" API to determine the BURST Account ID which can be used to create a multi-out transaction.

+You can check if your BURST address is eligible for the raffle and how many entries it has earned by selecting the appropriate menu option.